tekgrads/May2025_Testing/ASSIGNMENTS/spring MVC project to Named parameter jdbc template.md

 6. **Controller** → Passes list to JSP.
 7. **View (JSP)** → Displays employees in a table with `department` field included.

-Good question!
-Let’s carefully go through the **NamedParameterJdbcTemplate** example we wrote in the Spring MVC project and analyze its **execution flow and output**.

 ---